Milan Bandić: Mayor of Zagreb

 In the 1990s, Zagreb was hit by a spate of illegal construction.
-Informal settlements were created by refugees of Yugoslav Wars, while better-off land owners built or enlarged their homes without permits.
+Informal settlements were created by refugees of the Yugoslav Wars, while better-off land owners built or expanded their homes without acquiring permits.
 Illegal building due to property speculation was most prevalent in the Medvednica Foothills, renamed Podsljeme in 1999.
-Construction in Podsljeme in particular has been characterised by so-called "urban villas" (urbane vile), apartment buildings of up to twenty flats, densely packed into formerly green areas and often lacking basic services and facilities.
+Construction in Podsljeme in particular was characterised by so-called "urban villas" (urbane vile), apartment buildings of up to twenty flats, densely packed into formerly green areas and often lacking basic services and facilities.
 In 1998, the Croatian Democratic Union's Matulović-Dropulić administration legalised all illegal developments built up to that point, with the clause that future illegal construction would be demolished.
 However, the problem of illegal construction intensified after Bandić came to power, expanding from the suburbs into the interiors of Donji grad city blocks.
-Bandić, who himself constructed a house illegally, defended illegal construction throughout his mayoralty, supporting an early 2010s effort by the Kukuriku coalition government to legalise over 90,000 buildings in Zagreb; yet few buildings in destitute Kozari Putevi neighbourhood, where Bandić had launched his career in 2000, had been legalised by 2013.
+Bandić, who himself built his house without permits, defended illegal construction throughout his mayoralty, supporting an early 2010s effort by the Kukuriku coalition government to legalise over 90,000 buildings in Zagreb; yet few buildings in destitute Kozari putevi neighbourhood, where Bandić launched his career in 2000, were legalised by 2013.
 Some of the legalised buildings ended up preventing the construction of long-planned arterial roads in whose paths they were located.

+As mayor, Bandić expressed support for the LGBT community of Zagreb.
+During his mandate, the city supported its best pupils through different programs, one of which was the "Profesor Baltazar" prize, established in 2018.